 Is it expensive to study abroad?

-Will my Mercyhurst financial aid "travel" with me to my study abroad school?
+Will my financial aid apply to study abroad?

 When should I start planning to study abroad?

 Students need to begin planning at least two terms before they hope to study abroad!
 The earlier a student starts, the more successful the study abroad experience.